I Drove All Night

-"I Drove All Night" is a song written and composed by American songwriters Billy Steinberg and Tom Kelly and originally intended for Roy Orbison.
-Orbison recorded the song in 1987, the year before his death, but his version was not released until 1991.
-Before that, Cyndi Lauper recorded the song and released it as a single for her A Night to Remember album.
-Her version became a top 10 hit on both sides of the Atlantic in 1989 and was also her final top 40 hit on the American pop charts.
-Lauper still regularly performs the song in her live concerts.
-The song has also been covered by Canadian singer Celine Dion in 2003, whose version topped the Canadian Singles Chart and reached number seven on the US Adult Contemporary chart.
-A version also released in 2003 by country music band Pinmonkey also made top 40 on the US Hot Country Songs charts.
+"I Drove All Night" is a song written and composed by American songwriters Billy Steinberg and Tom Kelly, originally intended for Roy Orbison.
+Orbison recorded the track in 1987, the year before his death, although his version was not released until 1992.
+Before that, Cyndi Lauper recorded the song and issued it as a single from her album A Night to Remember.
+Her version became a top 10 hit on both sides of the Atlantic in 1989, and it was also her final top 40 entry on the American pop charts.
+Lauper continues to perform the song regularly in her live concerts.

+The track was later covered by Canadian singer Celine Dion in 2003; her version topped the Canadian Singles Chart and reached number seven on the US Adult Contemporary chart.
+Another 2003 version, recorded by the country music band Pinmonkey, also reached the top 40 on the US Hot Country Songs chart.

 Cyndi Lauper version

 "I Drove All Night" was recorded by American singer and songwriter Cyndi Lauper for her third solo album, A Night to Remember (1989).
-Lauper said she wanted to do it because she liked the idea "of a woman driving, of a woman in control."
-The song was a top-10 hit for her in the United States, becoming her 8th and last US top-10 single to date as well as her 10th and final top-40 single to date, peaking at number six on the Billboard Hot 100, and was also a hit in other countries.
-It received a Grammy Award nomination for Best Female Rock Vocal Performance.
-The music video for "I Drove All Night", directed by Lauper and Scott Kalvert, features the opening lines from the song "Kindred Spirit", shots of an antique car, Lauper's characteristically manic dancing, and movie film projected onto Lauper's naked body.
+Lauper said she wanted to record the track because she liked the idea "of a woman driving, of a woman in control".
+The song became a top-10 hit in the United States, peaking at number six on the Billboard Hot 100, and it was also successful internationally.
+It was her eighth and final US top-10 single to date, as well as her 10th and final top-40 entry.
+The recording earned a nomination for the Grammy Award for Best Female Rock Vocal Performance.
+The music video, directed by Lauper and Scott Kalvert, includes the opening lines from the song "Kindred Spirit", shots of an antique car, Lauper’s energetic dancing, and projected film images on her body.

 Critical reception

-Billboard magazine's reviewer described the music of this work as "yearning crystalline pop/rock" and found Lauper's vocal mature.
-Jerry Smith, reviewer of British music newspaper Music Week, called Lauper "American with good ear", praised her "assured and dramatic display", expressing an assurance that this "passionate ballad" is "destined to return her to the charts once more".
-Tim Nicholson of Record Mirror described the song as being "a punchy stab at power-driven west coast rock".
+Billboard described the track as "yearning crystalline pop/rock" and noted the maturity of Lauper’s vocal performance.
+New Musical Express praised its "modern European sounds" and pointed to Lauper’s emotive delivery, calling the track an atmospheric "night-time driving" anthem.
+Jerry Smith of Music Week called Lauper "American with good ear" and praised her "assured and dramatic display", adding that the "passionate ballad" was "destined to return her to the charts once more".
+Tim Nicholson of Record Mirror described the track as "a punchy stab at power-driven west coast rock".

-The single sold 100.000 copies in France.
+Edem E. Ephraim and Dennis Fuller of London Boys, reviewing singles for Number One on 26 April 1989, were disappointed by what they saw as a lack of "real Cyndi Lauper touch".
+They argued that Steinberg and Kelly, "who penned The Bangles Numero Uno 'Eternal Flame'", had created something too simple and suitable for any performer.
+Melody Maker offered a sarcastic assessment, calling the song a "typically bland slab of FM" and stating that Lauper’s "pioneering spirit and curious brand of transatlantic feminism add nothing" to it.